Children in Church

 Children are welcome!
 Children up to age 5 can go to the nursery, where there is a volunteer to watch the children.
 If you are more comfortable, you may stay there as well.
 The nursery is open for the entire service, so you can choose whether you would like your child to spend part of the service with you, or spend the service in the nursery.
 Older children can stay in worship, or can go to Sunday School when the children leave after the “Time for God’s Children.”
-More information on our Sunday School and other youth programs, as well as information on our “Safer Sanctuaries” policy, can be found on the Education page.
+More information on our Sunday School and other youth programs, as well as information on our “Safer Sanctuaries” policy, can be found on the Children and Youth page.

 Where things are

 - There are two restrooms in the church building.
 One is to the right as you come through the first set of doors (just past the guestbook).
 The other is near the back door (by the church office).

 - There is a changing table in the nursery, and another one in the bathroom near the back door.